-China’s rail network is generally extremely modern and impressive, and constantly expanding.
+China’s rail network is generally extremely modern and impressive with fast trains and huge stations, and constantly expanding.
 If you’re travelling between cities, chances are you can travel using the newest categories of train: gaotie and dongche.
 Prices for these are actually quite comparable to domestic air travel in most cases.
 Rail travel is of course slower, but air travel in China always carries quite a high risk of delay.
 Trains are generally reliable down to the minute in China.
 Overall, we’re inclined to say that rail and air travel in China are generally quite equivalent in price and convenience.

 We’ve calculated cost for internal rail and air travel based on an average inter-city trip cost of $90, and given a range from one to five such journeys.

 Once your employees are on location in China, taxis are likely to be the best choice for getting to meetings and factories.
 Avoid unmarked, ‘informal’ taxis and always ensure that the meter is being used (otherwise the journey is illegal).
 Printing addresses out to show to taxi drivers is highly advisable, and you certainly shouldn’t expect any English ability on the part of the driver, even for Chinese place names pronounced with an English accent.
 Temporary local staff will be extremely useful for navigation issues!